Best wireless earbuds 2024 — tested and rated

 No aptX or LDAC support

-The adaptive ANC technology built in to the WF-C700N is remarkable at the price.
-It learns your behavior and tweaks noise neutralization to your environment, and low- and mid-frequency sounds went unnoticed around the house and out and about.
-Call quality was high and the mics silenced most background interference for clear-sounding phone conversations, making these a versatile option that have few rivals even as the most affordable model in this roundup.
+The adaptive ANC technology built in to the WF-C700N is remarkable at the entry-level price.
+As with the flagship WF-1000XM5, it learns your behavior and tweaks noise neutralization to your environment.
+During our testing, low- and mid-frequency sounds went unnoticed around the house and out and about, reducing background sounds to silence.
+Call quality was also high and the mics silenced most background interference for clear-sounding phone conversations, making the WF-C700N a versatile option with few rivals at the price.

 Specifications